Risks of underage drinkingRisky drinking - teen; Alcohol - underage drinking; Problem underage drinking; Underage drinking - risks

 Puberty and the teenage years are a time of change.
 Your child may have just started high school or just gotten a driver's license.
 They may have a sense of freedom they never had before.

-Most teenagers are curious and want to do things their own way.
-But they also might feel pressure to fit in.
-That pressure might make it hard to resist alcohol if it seems like everyone else is trying it.
+Teenagers are curious.
+They want to explore and do things their own way.
+But pressure to fit in might make it hard to resist alcohol if it seems like everyone else is trying it.

 The Best Time to Begin Talking

-Alcohol abuse is not only an adult problem.
+Alcohol use is not only an adult problem.
 Most American high school seniors have had an alcoholic drink within the past month.
-About 5,000 people under the age of 21 die each year as a result of alcohol use.

-When a child begins drinking before age 15, he or she is much more likely to become a long-term drinker, or “problem drinker.”
+When a child begins drinking before age 15, they are much more likely to become a long-term drinker, or problem drinker.
 About 1 in 5 teens are considered problem drinkers.
 This means they: